Ada-Developers-Academy/core-unit-1/iterating-over-data/intro-to-iteration.md

 - collect each item in a list, modifying it, and put it in another list
 - comparing each element to something else

+#### Examples: Operating on Each Element

-**Example:** Looking through a reading list, and collecting the total number of pages of every book in the list
+1. Looking through a reading list, and collecting the total number of pages of every book in the list

-**Example:** Looking through a reading list, and putting each book into my shopping cart.
+1. Looking through a reading list, and putting each book into my shopping cart.

-**Example:** Looking through a reading list, and seeing if each book is bigger than the English dictionary.
+1. Looking through a reading list, and seeing if each book is bigger than the English dictionary.

 ## Summary